nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 All Prefixes except Tag: For any valid and empty prefix that the user inputs, the relevant details will be autocompleted on `TAB` keypress down.

-Tags: Due to the plural nature of Tags, the Tag Autocomplete will always add all remaining existing tags belonging to the user.
+Tags: Due to the plural nature of Tags, the Tag Autocomplete will always add all remaining existing tags belonging to the person.

 Below are some examples for example Person 1 with Tags "Hello" and "World".
 1. Empty Tag Prefix, e.g. `edit 1 -t`